MartinTomcikMT/MartinTomcikMT/README.md

 <!--  ## ☁️☁️☁️ Welcome to The Cloud Republic! ☁️☁️☁️ -->

-Cloud & Infrastructure Engineer with 18+ years in enterprise IT environments.
-Experience in Azure, AWS, monitoring, incident handling, and CI/CD operations.
+Infrastructure and Cloud Engineer with 18+ years of enterprise IT experience, now building production-oriented DevOps projects with Terraform, AWS, Docker, Kubernetes, monitoring, and automation.

-Currently transitioning into DevOps — building practical skills in Terraform, Python, Docker, and Kubernetes.

 Sharing real projects and continuous learning through this GitHub.

 🖥️ Cloud and Infrastructure specialist (Azure, AWS, GCP)
 🏠 Independent, reliable, active, flexible, and always learning